PerezHz/TaylorIntegration.jl/docs/src/common.md

 nothing # hide
 ```
 The Hamiltonian for the PCR3BP in the synodic frame (i.e., a frame which rotates
-such that the primaries are at rest) is
+such that the primaries are at rest on the $x$ axis) is
 ```math
 \begin{equation}
 \label{eq-pcr3bp-hamiltonian}